| |

 Then, you have to be there within 15 minutes of your pickup time because they have to move on to the next pickup spot.
 They have a list of pickup times and locations on their website.

-We’re telling you that it’s worth jumping through the couple of hoops to get your hands on their baked goods, which are excellent.
-We’ve never ordered something that we’ve been unhappy with, and we order from them often.
+We’re telling you that it’s worth jumping through a couple of hoops to get your hands on their baked goods, which are excellent.

 The highlights for us are the doughnuts (especially apple cider, which is in the fall), the biscuits (which are always in our freezer), and the savory galettes (the Greek galettes with olives are YUM).